zarigata/PoorCraft/docs/MODDING_GUIDE.md

-# PoorCraft Modding Guide
+# PoorCraft Lua Modding Guide v2.0

-Welcome to PoorCraft modding!
-This guide will help you create your first mod.
+Welcome to PoorCraft Lua modding!
+This guide will help you create your first Lua mod.

 ## Table of Contents